Ian Happ Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 20th-ranked team ERA among all MLB pitching staffs (4.59).
+- The Nationals have a 4.61 team ERA that ranks 20th among all MLB pitching staffs.

-- The Nationals rank 15th in baseball in home runs allowed (31 total, 1.1 per game).
+- Nationals pitchers combine to give up 33 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Gore gets the start for the Nationals, his sixth of the season.
-He is 3-1 with a 3.00 ERA and 35 strikeouts in 27 2/3 innings pitched.
+- Williams (1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched) gets the start for the Nationals, his sixth of the season.

-- In his most recent outing on Wednesday against the New York Mets, the left-hander threw six innings, allowing one earned run while surrendering four hits.
+- In his most recent time out on Thursday, the right-hander went five innings against the New York Mets, allowing four earned runs while surrendering nine hits.

+- The 31-year-old has amassed an ERA of 4.10, with 5.8 strikeouts per nine innings, in five games this season.
+Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.